Koh Adang, Koh Lipe’s Quiet Neighbour

 Expect to pay around 1,200 THB (USD 40) for a full day with a driver exploring the south and west coast.
 Split it with a few people on the island and the trip is far more economical than an island hopping day tour booked on Koh Lipe.

 Koh Adang has one of the most spectacular sunrises and sunsets I have ever seen from an island.
 The main beach must have been made for sunsets as the viewing angle is perfect.

 Head down to the main Koh Adang beach for a late afternoon swim and watch the ocean reflect the vibrant colors of the sunset.
 If you need any convincing, just take a look at this photo, I was here over an hour just awestruck.

 Admire the Phosphorescent Algae

 Ever seen the Life of Pai where the ocean glows at night?
 That’s not just in movies but also on Koh Adang.

 Head down to the beach at night after 9pm or so.
-Try find a location as far away from the campground lights as possible.
-Watch the ocean sparkle to life as waves crash on the shore.
+Try to find a location as far away from the campground lights as possible.
+Watch the ocean light up as the waves crash on the shore.

 Get your FREE travel guide for more undeveloped destinations in Asia

-Koh Adang Accommodation Options
+Koh Adang Accommodation

-Booking bungalows can be tough via the national parks outdated website.
-The best option is to call the Tarutao Marine National Park service center 074783485.
+Booking these Koh Adang bungalows can be a real challenge.
+You need to make bookings via the national parks outdated website.
+The best option is to call the Tarutao Marine National Park service center on +6674783485 with a Thai speaker.
 From here the staff will provide a booking slip which you will have 24hrs to pay over the counter at a local bank.